5 years ago I was healed from multiple mental illnesses. Then, I had to rethink some things.

 A co-worker bravely suggested that maybe my problems with all of these mental illnesses was more than merely a brain disorder.
 Maybe they were a demonically caused brain disorder.

 As a theologian, and a mental health advocate, I had a very hard time in the beginning with considering the plausibility of this idea.
 It seemed pretty “out there” to me.

 But this drove me to study the Scriptures more deeply.
 Perhaps there was something I had missed.
 I noticed that sometimes Jesus healed people by commanding their sickness to be gone, like Peter’s mother in Luke 4.
 Other times, He healed people by commanding demons to leave their bodies, like the woman with a bent back in Luke 13.
 And sometimes, an illness looked on the outside like a physical problem, such as blindness, but it was actually demonically caused.

 For more about issues related to the demonic, I recommend Karl Payne's book, Spiritual Warfare, as a good place to start.

 These Scriptural insights prompted me to reflect more deeply on the potential causes of mental illness.
 What if mental illness is a brain disorder as modern science tells us, but what if it’s also more than that?
 What if, at least some cases of mental illness are the result of demonic harassment?

-On November 7, 2014, I went through a prayer of deliverance through Freedom Encounters.
+On November 7, 2014, I went through a prayer of deliverance.
 As a result of that process, the Lord revealed that my struggles with mental illness were 100% demonically caused.
 Once I was free from the demonic, I was instantly healed from bipolar disorder and anxiety.
 Since that day, I have not taken any medication nor have I experienced thoughts of wanting to kill myself.
 This truly was a miracle after 30 years of suffering.